digiltd/oh-rtd-test/Satel-Alarm-Binding.md

-_**Note:** This Binding will be available in the upcoming 1.7 Release.
-For preliminary builds please see the [CI server at Cloudbees](https://openHAB.ci.cloudbees.com/job/openHAB/)._

 ## Introduction

 This is documentation of openHAB binding for Satel Integra Alarm System which allows you to connect to your alarm system using TCP/IP protocol with ETHM-1 module installed or RS-232 protocol with INT-RS module installed.